 There's something about music that embeds itself deeply inside memories.
-But this phenomenon doesn't just happen at the individual level—music can form a collective cultural memory, as well.
-If you think back over the past few generations, certain moments in music stand out as markers of time and reflections of a generation.
-Anyone alive in 1980 can tell you where they were when Beatle John Lennon was killed, while younger music fans have had a similar experience with the death of Michael Jackson.
+But this phenomenon doesn't just happen at the individual level—music can also form a collective cultural memory.
+If you think back over the past few generations, certain moments in music stand out as markers of time and reflections of them.
+Anyone alive in 1980 can tell you where they were when John Lennon was killed, while younger music fans have had a similar experience with the death of Michael Jackson.
 There are also those hopeful, unforgettable shows—like Queen's renowned performance at Live Aid, Elvis' hip thrusts on "The Milton Berle Show," and Kurt Cobain's moody acoustic concert on "MTV Unplugged."
 No matter how you feel about these artists, there's no doubt that they made an impact on culture and changed music for future generations.

-To compile a list of the most iconic moments in music history, Stacker looked at an assortment of sources, including music publications such as Billboard and Rolling Stone, general news outlets like the Guardian and NPR, and Norman Abjorensen's "Historical Dictionary of Popular Music."
-While there were no strict criteria for what was included, a wide range of memorable moments, like record-breaking albums, major music festivals, and headline-making stunts by musicians from a variety of decades and genres are showcased.
+To compile a list of the most iconic and memorable moments in music history, Stacker looked at an assortment of news sources, music publications, and Norman Abjorensen's "Historical Dictionary of Popular Music."
+A wide range of significant moments, like record-breaking albums, major music festivals, tragic accidents, and headline-making stunts by musicians from a variety of decades and genres are showcased.

-Explore this slideshow and reminisce about the history of music—and see if your favorite music memory made the cut.
+Explore this list to reminisce about the history of music—and see if your favorite music memory made the cut.

 American ballad becomes internationally famous for the first time

 American-born songwriter John Hill Hewitt wrote "The Minstrel's Return'd From the War" in 1827.
-It would become the first ballad from a U.S. songwriter to gain international fame, according to Norman Abjorensen, author of "Historical Dictionary of Popular Music."
-The original song sheet is housed at the Library of Congress.
+It became the first ballad from a U.S. songwriter to gain international fame, according to Norman Abjorensen, author of "Historical Dictionary of Popular Music."
+The original song sheet is housed in the Library of Congress.

 The Atlantic published abolitionist Julia Ward Howe's poem "The Battle Hymn of the Republic" in 1861.
-The now-iconic song would become associated with the Civil War and influence future generations of activists, according to Dominic Tierney of The Atlantic.
+The now-iconic song became associated with the Civil War and influenced future generations of activists, according to Dominic Tierney of The Atlantic.